 Doc sees VRM as “a way to fulfill one of the promises of The Cluetrain Manifiesto” — the widely-cited website and book written in 1999 by Doc and three other authors (one of which is David Weinberger, also of the Center).
 That promise was embodied in this statement, written by Christopher Locke:

 Doc believes that customer reach will only exceed vendor grasp when customers acquire tools for the job.
-Encouraging development of those tools has been ProjectVRM’s primary work since the project was launched in late 2006.
+Encouraging development of those tools has been ProjectVRM’s primary work since the project began.
 Since then the VRM community has grown to include many development projects, companies, allied associations and individuals, in addition to ProjectVRM itself.
 The community’s work is outlined in the project wiki, and discussed on its mailing list, in the blog portion of this site, and in workshops and other events.